AdrianVollmer/PowerHub/docs/evasion.md

 * Enable constrained language mode
 * Make sure PowerShell version 2 is disabled
 * Block all executables in user-writable directories as well as [these LOLBINs](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules)
+* Fine, also allow signed binaries matching a fixed list of product names like "Microsoft Teams" even if they are located in writable directories

 (Hey, no one said it would be easy, I only said it was simple ...)